 Overall, the Jetta has been, and remains, one of our favorites ... just alot of features and great performance for the money (pre-2011).
 And it's no wonder it's been the best selling VW in the United States.

-There are actually several different ways to buy a used Jetta at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+Lastly, there are actually several different ways to buy a used Jetta at the lowest price, and even at wholesale.